Vinton Depot Museum

-The Vinton Depot will be open June 6-Sept.
-26 on Thursdays from 5:00-7:00 pm which coincides with Vinton's Farmers Market.
-Model railroads will be running inside the Depot during the market.
-During June, July, August, and September 2019, the Depot will also be open from 10 am to 2 pm on the first and third Saturday of each month.
+The Vinton Depot will be open June, July, August and September from 10 am to 2 pm on the first and third Saturday of each month.
 Contact Phil Borleske at 319-472-3918 to visit the Depot at other times, or Sharon Happel at 319-533-4524.

 The Vinton Depot